Skip to main content

 Behind-the-scenes content consistently outperforms polished final products.
 A screen recording of you editing a design.
 A time-lapse of you writing copy.
 A screenshot of your messy first draft.

 People are curious about how things get made.
-And process content naturally invites feedback: "Have you tried doing X instead?" or "I do this differently - here's my approach."
+And process content invites feedback in a way that finished work doesn't: "Have you tried doing X instead?" or "I do this differently, here's my approach."
+A lurker who would never comment on a polished result will jump in to correct your process.

-I posted a screenshot of my Figma canvas mid-design - layers everywhere, inconsistent spacing, clearly unfinished.
-It got more saves than the polished final version.
-People wanted to see the mess because it made the result feel achievable.
+A messy work-in-progress shot, a design canvas mid-edit with layers everywhere and inconsistent spacing, often gets more saves than the polished final version.
+People want to see the mess because it makes the result feel achievable.

 What Most People Get Wrong About Engagement